 Body and Neck Materials

-Even at this entry-level price point, PRS doesn’t compromise, and offers tonewoods that can also be found in their Maryland-made core models.
+Even at this entry-level price point, PRS doesn’t compromise and offers tonewoods that can also be found in their Maryland-made core models.

-High quality solid mahogany makes up the body of this guitar, and the “wide thin” set neck is made out of quality maple with a rosewood fretboard and Pearloid PRS signature bird inlays.
+High-quality solid mahogany makes up the body of this guitar, and the “wide thin” set neck is made out of quality maple with a rosewood fretboard and Pearloid PRS signature bird inlays.

-The body and fingerboard are bound with a cream binding giving it a vintage aesthetic reminiscent of a golden-age single-cuts.
+The body and fingerboard are bound with a cream binding, giving it a vintage aesthetic reminiscent of a golden-age single-cuts.

-The PRS SE Standard 24 however does not have a maple cap or even a maple veneer.
+That said, it does not have a maple cap or even a maple veneer.
 It may not have the eye-catching fancy flamed tops like those found on Core models and the SE Custom 22 or SE Custom 24, but it does make the guitar much lighter.

 This model has an average weight of around 7 lbs.
 Which makes it about 2 pounds lighter than the USA-made Custom 24s.
 The body and neck are covered in gloss poly finishes which makes it easy to maintain without compromising the vibrant tonal qualities of the wood.